cloudstead/wordland/README.md

 In a time-based-turn game, age is based on wall-clock time.

+A player's overall evaporation rate will increase proportionally with the number of tiles they own.
+Different bonuses and special abilities can decrease the evaporation rate.

 ### Custom Tile Skins
 Allow players to select custom textures, graphics and decorations for their tiles.